EOSIO/eosio-explorer/README.md

 To change the default value for all packages at once, you could apply a global config for all packages.
 To use it, just change the values in`./init_config.file.` and run `./init.sh`.

-The first time setup script will initialise some local config files ( config.file.local or .env.local ) into different packages hence overriding the original default configs.
+The init setup script will initialise some local config files ( config.file.local or .env.local ) into different packages hence overriding the original default configs.
 Noted that all local configs generated will be ignored in git repository.

 The list below contains the **default settings** which you will see throughout the source code / documentation in this monorepo.